back280/IO-SoSe-2015-flip-board/README.md

 ![](images/2015_09_28_BIlder_Github_1920x108022.png)

+At the beginning I wanted to create a single case just like the paper dummy shows above.
+Later on I came to the conclusion that attaching the stepper motor externally is much easier.

+#### Final impressions and flip board video

 ![](images/beauty-shot-1920x1080.png)

 ![](images/2015_09_28_BIlder_Github_1920x108025.png)

-At the beginning I wanted to create a single case just like the paper dummy shows above.
-Later on I came to the conclusion that attaching the stepper motor externally is much easier.

-#### Video flip board

 [![](images/2015_09_28_BIlder_Github_1920x108024.png)](https://vimeo.com/140819453)
 _The final flip board in action.
 Password: Flip_